aragakerubo/CIS-616_RSA_Implementation/README.md

 4. Replace `256` with the desired key size (e.g., 256, 512, 1024, 2048).

-5. The script will generate RSA keys and save them to `public_key.txt` and `private_key.txt`.
+5. The script will generate RSA keys, encode them in Base 64 format, and save them to `public_key.pem` and `private_key.pem`.
 It will also encrypt and decrypt a sample message.

 ## Files